-C. UNIVERSITY CONDUCT PROCESS VS. LEGAL PROCEEDINGS
+UNIVERSITY CONDUCT PROCESS VS. LEGAL PROCEEDINGS

 The procedures described in this Code are administrative procedures designed to create opportunities for members of the University community to evaluate alleged violations and determine appropriate sanctions if necessary.
 They are not legal proceedings.
 Although many elements of the law (such as due process) influence and inform our campus conduct proceedings, campus conduct procedures do not follow all the rules and procedures of a formal legal proceeding, nor are they intended to.
 The University conduct process operates separately and independently from the criminal justice process and civil proceedings.
 The student conduct process may happen before, during, or after criminal proceedings.
 Since the student conduct process is entirely separate from criminal or civil litigation, legal outcomes do not affect the student conduct process nor will pending criminal or civil litigation stop or delay the student conduct process.
+The University, at its sole discretion, may elect to pause proceedings when there are both administrative and criminal proceedings.